Lyonesse: The sole survivor

 Local Cornwall village tourism guides offer stories of a man who escaped the storm and a subsequent wave while riding a white horse.
 Apparently, the horse lost one of its shoes during the escape.
 The rider's name is thought to be Trevelyan (or Trevilian).
 The rider had been out hunting during the day and had fallen asleep under a tree.
 Trevelyan was awoken by a horrible noise and raced across the land to higher ground.
-This story is linked to local Cornish families who have used the image of three horseshoes as part of their family crest for generations.
+This story is linked to local Cornish families who have used the image of three horseshoes as part of their armorial bearings for generations.
 One family in particular goes by the name Vyvyan, and is one of Cornwall's oldest families; they also have a crest of a white horse and claim to be descendants of the sole survivor, Trevelyan.
 The Vyvyan family claims that Trevelyan was the last governor of the lost kingdom before Lyonesse was swallowed by the ocean.

 Today, many myths and legends continue to arise about Lyonesse without physical evidence.
 Included among these legends are tales of local fishermen who claim that on calm days, one can still hear the bells of the many churches softly ringing in the seas off the west Cornish coast.
 Local fishermen also claim that they have caught glass, forks, and wood in their fishing nets.

 The Lyonesse Project

-A 2009–13 joint study titled The Lyonesse Project: A Study of the Coastal and Marine Environment of the Isles of Scilly was commissioned by English Heritage and carried out by the Historic Environment Projects, Cornwall Council, with a team of academics, local experts, and enthusiasts "to reconstruct the evolution of the physical environment of the Isles of Scilly during the Holocene, the progressive occupation of this changing coastal landscape by early peoples, and their response to marine inundation and changing marine resource availability."
-The project found that while much of the story of Lyonesse can be "dismissed as fantasy", an overflow of legends and memories of submergences is common throughout the northwestern portion of Europe.
-It concluded that the Isles of Scilly were once a single large island, which separated into smaller islands due to the rapid sea-level rise.
-Stone walls have been located under the water in the vicinity of the Isles of Scilly, which support the findings that sea level rises impacted the towns of the area, although whether they are evidence of buildings or the remains of medieval fish traps remains unclear.
+A 2009–2013 joint study titled The Lyonesse Project: A Study of the Coastal and Marine Environment of the Isles of Scilly was commissioned by English Heritage and carried out by the Historic Environment Projects, Cornwall Council, with a team of academics, local experts, and enthusiasts "to reconstruct the evolution of the physical environment of the Isles of Scilly during the Holocene, the progressive occupation of this changing coastal landscape by early peoples, and their response to marine inundation and changing marine resource availability."

+The project found that much of the story of Lyonesse can be "dismissed as fantasy"; legends and memories of submergences are common throughout coastal northwestern Europe.
+However, the study did conclude that the Isles of Scilly were once a single large island, separated into smaller islands by the rapid rise of the sea.
+Stone walls have been found under the water in the vicinity of the Isles of Scilly, which support the findings that sea level rises affected the towns of the area, although whether they are evidence of buildings or the remains of medieval fish traps remains unclear.